Binary-Squad/QuizIt/README.md

 yarn installDeps
 ```

-To start up your server and react-client, run the following comman in the root Quizit directory:
+To start up your server and react-client, run the following command in the root Quizit directory:
 ```
 yarn start-reactDev
 ```